Episode 144. Crazy News Stories from 'The Times' Publication

 I'm not a racist, ladies and gentlemen.

-This is Verbaton from the Times.
+This is verbatim from the Times.

-He was generally this parrot was generally regarded as a devil by the Negroes and as a bird of ill omen by the whites.
+He was generally, this parrot was generally regarded as a devil by the Negroes and as a bird of ill omen by the whites.

 He was a gas fiend, a feathered victim of the gas habit.

-This author, man, it's crazy.
+This author, man, is crazy.

-This time there was no one near to avert the consequences of his deed.
+This time, there was no one near to avert the consequences of his deed.

 When Miss Knott's relatives, alarmed by her long silence, broke open the door, they found her dead.